harchrisdytian/HardyEngine/README.md

 # HardyEngine

-A 3d Rendering engine created to teach myself modern rendering techniques.
-This codebase is inspired by ChiliTomatoNoodles and Jpres on youtube.
+A 3D Rendering Engine created to teach myself modern rendering techniques.
+This codebase is inspired and influenced by ChiliTomatoNoodles and Jpres on YouTube.

-# current features implemented
+# Current Features Implemented

 * Indexed rendering through drawIndexed
 * Bindable system using a template class
 * ImGui Control system
 * Input handling through windows messages and a custom data class
-* multiple geometric primitives used as tests
+* Multiple geometric primitives used as tests

-# future features
+# Future Features

 * Phong lighting
 * Differed shading